Housing Options & Home Maintenance

 Age UK Wiltshire do not provide specialist advice on housing repairs and issues.

-Shelter are a national housing charity that can provide advice on legal issues.
+Shelter are a national housing charity that can provide free housing advice.

 Wiltshire Law Centre provide free legal advice relating to housing matters to Wiltshire and Swindon residents.